MangosServer/MangosSharp/.docker/README.md

-You can use mangosvb in docker
+You can use MangosSharp in docker

 # Setup
 1. Install docker for your OS (Windows 10, Linux, Mac)